German Beer Radish

 The German Beer radish, botanical name Raphanus sativus ‘Caudatus’, is a member of the Brassicaceae family.
 Also known as Munchner Bier radish this annual root vegetable is a rat tailed variety radish, a group of radishes which are prized for their tasty radish seed pods.

 German Beer radishes are a versatile root vegetable and can be prepared in both cooked and raw preparations.
 Their size makes them perfectly suited for slicing thick and sautéing in butter or cream based sauces, which balances the piquant flavor of the radish.
 They can be sliced thin and served with soft salted pretzels or bread, butter and salt.
 Use the pods of the German Beer radish in pickled preparations, salads or serve simply dipped in salt and paired with a beer.
+To store keep German Beer radishes refrigerated and use within two weeks.

 A popular snack radish in Germany the German Beer radish is traditionally served sliced thin or accordion style and lightly salted then paired with bread, butter and of course, German beer.